Birthday reminders using Google Sheets

 Step 2 — Create a Google Apps Script to send email reminders

 Google Apps Script enables you to extend the functionality of Sheets, Docs, Slides and other G Suite apps using JavaScript.
-We’re going to use apps script to send email reminders.
+We’re going to use Apps Script to send email reminders.

 When you select Script editor, a code editor will open in a new window.